chvolkmann/code-connect/README.md

 This utility enables you to call `code .` instead, just as you would in a WSL session.

 ## Installation
+### Requirements
+Requires Python 3 and a **Linux** machine you want to connect to.
+Tested under Python 3.8, but slightly lower should work fine.
 ### VS Code Server
 You need to set up VS Code Server before using this utility.
 For this, connect to your target in a remote SSH session.
 Afterwards, you should have a folder `.vscode-server` in your home directory.